Diarrhea while taking antibiotics what to do. Causes of diarrhea while taking antibacterial drugs

 Dysentery

-With an average degree of flow, the frequency of stools can reach 20 times a day, and while there is content in the intestines, feces with mucus, pus and blood come out, then only mucus and blood come out.
+With an average degree of progression, the frequency of stools can reach 20 times a day, and while there is content in the intestines, feces with mucus, pus and blood come out, then only mucus and blood come out.
 The acute stage can last from 4 to 30 days.

 Typhoid fever